Gain (antenna): Radiation efficiency

 A transmitting antenna is supplied with power by a transmission line connecting the antenna to a radio transmitter.
-The power accepted by the antenna $P_O$ is the power supplied to the antenna's terminals.
+The power accepted by the antenna $P_\mathrm{O}$ is the power supplied to the antenna's terminals.
 Losses prior to the antenna terminals are accounted for by separate impedance mismatch factors which are therefore not included in the calculation of radiation efficiency.

 Gain in decibels

 Published numbers for antenna gain are almost always expressed in decibels (dB), a logarithmic scale.
-From the gain factor G, one finds the gain in decibels as:
+From the gain factor $G$, one finds the gain in decibels as: